AngeloLasala/Echocardiography/README.md

 pip install -e .
 ```

 **Guideline for the developer**.
-Any change in the tree structure of the repository affect the installation of the packages with `setup.py`.
+- Any change in the tree structure of the repository affect the installation of the packages with `setup.py`.
 Afert any modification in the tree, you have to reinstall the packages, here same usefull command line:

     - `pip list`: list of installed packeges in the virtual env, the name of echocardiography is `echocardiography version=1.0 ../Echocardiography`
     - `pip uninstall echocargiography`: uninstall the package
     - `pip install -e .`: reinstall the packege

+- GPU note for Lixus user.
+Use the comand `nvidia-smi --query-gpu=utilization.gpu --format=csv --loop=1` to chech the usage of GPU
 ## Usage

 ### Regression